<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Then, I read the speech aloud over and over again while standing up and moving.
 I use the space as I intend to use it when I speak.
 Standing up and moving has a tremendous impact on working the words into your nervous system and your memory.
 It just works.

-The rehearsal builds confidence.
+The benefits of rehearsal builds confidence.
 Confidence builds a better performance.
 It’s as true for sales as it is for public speaking.

 But, Not Exactly Word for Word